dbcrossbar

 count: Counting records

-This command mostly works like the cp command, except that it prints out a number of rows.
-Check your driver to see if it supports count.
+command, except that it prints out a number of rows.
+Check your driver to see if it supports count

 Command-line help